A few years ago, I was in the same position as you:

 The biological system responsible for mediating the effects of cannabinoids like CBD is the endocannabinoid system (or ECS).

-By stimulating the endocannabinoid system, CBD can have a wide variety of medicinal benefits.
+By stimulating the endocannabinoid system, CBD can goes to work in producing all types of benefits.

 CBD has also been shown to help curb other gastrointestinal symptoms like vomiting and nausea.

 In doing so, CBD can also indirectly help animals and humans gain back their appetite, which they may lose due to their cancer or treatment.